Taranpreet26311/elastic/README.md

 Now we will use terraform to create the cluster.
 Set the required values in gke.tfvars or create a new file with different vars.

-`cd terraform && terraform init && tterraform plan -var-file="gke.tfvars"`
+`cd terraform && terraform init && terraform plan -var-file="gke.tfvars"`

 If everything seems alright apply